The warm outer layer of a Little Red Dot as the source of [Fe II] and collisional Balmer lines with scattering wings: Summary

 \end{enumerate}

-These results show that LRDs are composite sources of a low mass, star-forming host galaxy, with a central AGN source that dominates the optical and even a significant fraction of the UV light (especially beyond $\lambda_0>1500$ {\AA}).
-The AGN is embedded in dense, yet metal enriched gas, that is primarily found in a thermalized layer with a temperature of $\sim7000$ K. The emerging opacity to Balmer photons explains the strong and smooth Balmer break in the AGN spectrum, whereas collisional excitation and scattering processes in the warm layer explain the Balmer emission lines and their line-profiles.
+These results show that LRDs are composite sources of a low-mass star-forming host galaxy, with a central AGN source that dominates the optical and even a significant fraction of the UV light (especially beyond $\lambda_0>1500$ {\AA}).
+The AGN is embedded in dense yet metal-enriched gas that is primarily found in a thermalized layer with a temperature of $\sim7000$ K. The emerging opacity to Balmer photons explains the strong and smooth Balmer break in the AGN spectrum, whereas collisional excitation and scattering processes in the warm layer explain the Balmer emission lines and their line profiles.
 Whereas scattering processes lead to non-dynamical broadening of the Balmer lines, the sheer luminosity ($\sim10^{45}$ erg s$^{-1}$) and high gas densities remain the strongest evidence that an AGN is ultimately powering the emission.
-Nevertheless, many questions remain.
-What is the origin of the circumnuclear gas?
-How stable and long-lived are the envelopes?
-Given that virial BH mass tracers may have become unreliable, are we left to only approximate black hole masses assuming Eddington accretion?
-Are these results applicable to the whole population of LRDs?
+Nevertheless, many questions remain regarding the origin of the circumnuclear gas and the stability of the envelopes.
+Given that virial BH mass tracers may have become unreliable, perhaps we can only approximate black hole masses assuming Eddington accretion, although we remain unsure whether these results are applicable to the whole population of LRDs.
 These and other questions will occupy our focus for years to come.